boutiqueforaweek/boutiqueforaweek.github.io/pages/volunteers/index.md

 ## Volunteer Registration

-[Volunteer registration](https://www.mysalemanager.net/wrk_start.aspx?partnercode=BFAW) opens on July 6th for our Fall 2021 Sale.
+[Volunteer registration](/register/) is now open for our Fall 2021 Sale.